finanalyst/collection/README.md

 There are two levels of configuration.
 The top-level resides in `config.raku` in the root directory of the Collection.
 The `collect` sub will fail without this file.

 ## Top level configuration
+In the descriptions below, simple illustrative names are given to files with configuration, templates, callables.
+These files are generally **Raku** programs, which are compiled and run.
+They will almost certainly contain errors during development and the **Rakudo** compiler will provide information based on the filename.
+So it is good practice to name the files that make them easier to locate, such as prefixing them with the plugin name.

 `config.raku` **must** contain the following keys:

 *  the **cache** directory, relative to the root directory of the collection